opengeospatial/geoapi/trunk/README.txt

 Modules
 ---------------------------------------------------------------------------------------------------

   geoapi          Contains the next GeoAPI release being put forward for approval.
-In order to get early
+In order to get
-             feedback from implementors we will occasionally issue a milestone release.
-For details please visit the project website.
+                  early feedback from implementors we will occasionally issue a milestone release.
+                  For details please visit the http://www.geoapi.org/ project website.

+  geoapi-pending  Contains work in progress.

   tools           Used for generating some special pages for javadoc.

   examples        Examples used as part of the guidelines for turning a specification into Java
                   interfaces.
-The same example is shown for a range of tradeoffs from a simple immutable interface, through to data objects and finally objects with event notificaiton.
+The same example is shown for a range of tradeoffs from a simple immutable interface, through to data objects and finally objects with event notification.

-  compliance A test suite for testing vendor implementations.
+  conformance     A test suite for testing vendor implementations.

 ---------------------------------------------------------------------------------------------------